sally rooney novels

-Sally Rooney: Why You Should Read Her Novels
+Sally Rooney: Why You Should Read All Her Novels

 Normal People

-Most of all, I enjoyed Rooney’s writing style, how naturally the dialogue flows, and how she makes you feel like you’re in the room with the characters, listening to them or watching them having a cup of tea.
+Most of all, I enjoyed Rooney’s writing style, how naturally the dialogue flows, and how she makes you feel like you’re in the room with the characters, listening to them or watching them have a cup of tea.
 Another thing Sally Rooney is great at is writing sex scenes: she makes them hot but believable, bold but fragile.
 I don’t think I’ve ever read better ones anywhere.
-E. L. James and Anna Todd could really learn something from Rooney’s novels.

 Conversations with Friends

 This is the first novel Sally Rooney published (she was only 26), but it’s the second one I read.
 Actually, I listened to the audio version, and I decided to do it quite randomly and after reading some quite unfavourable reviews, so I didn’t have great expectations.
-People were saying that the characters are unlikeable and unrelatable, that the main character doesn’t make any sense, etc. I found it to be quite the opposite, after finishing it I felt like I love it more than Normal People.
+People were saying that the characters were unlikeable and unrelatable, that the main character didn’t make any sense, etc. I found it to be quite the opposite; after finishing it I felt like I loved it more than Normal People.
 I’m not sure if I do; Normal People is so completely intertwined with the series in my head that I’ll probably have to read it again.

 Beautiful World, Where Are You

 Sally Rooney’s last novel is gorgeous.
 This time, the protagonists are a bit older, in their late twenties and in their thirties.
 The most interesting character is probably Alice, who’s a young famous author, just like Sally herself.
-Even though Alice’s story is not Sally’s story, I’m sure that Alice says many things that Sally thinks.
+Even though Alice’s story is not Sally’s story, I wouldn’t be surprised if Alice says many things that Sally thinks.
 The most addictive relationship to read about, at least to me, is the one between Eileen and Simon.
 It comes close to the one between Nick and Francis, but there’s even more caring and love.

 I feel like this book is divided between the stories of Eileen’s and Alice’s love life and the emails that the two friends from university exchange.
 The idea of writing emails to a friend sounds so cool but also something not many people would do.
-Most people exchange WhatsApp audios these days (including me).
+Most people exchange WhatsApp audios these days.
 Anyway, the emails mostly discuss the world we live in: the environment, having children despite the possibly shitty future they might have to live in, consumerism, capitalism, faith, and love.
-They are intelligent and interesting, but at times I found myself waiting for them to finish just so that I could learn more about what happens between the characters next.
+They are intelligent and interesting, but at times I found myself waiting for them to finish just so that I could read what happens between the characters next.

 Just some random observations